 Georgia Tech includes recognition for “Completion of Honors Program” on the Georgia Tech final transcript for those students who complete 15 or more Honors Program credits by graduation.
-The Honors Program also recognizes these students by issuance of a graduation stole, with the official Georgia Tech Honors Program insignia on the left-hand side, to be worn over the graduation robe, and by issuance of an Honors Program Completion Certificate and Pin.
+The Honors Program also recognizes these students by issuance of a graduation stole, with the official Georgia Tech Honors Program insignia on the left-hand side, to be worn over the graduation robe, and by issuance of an Honors Program Completion Certificate, Seal, and Pin.

 There are three curriculum Pathways that Honors Program students can pursue during their undergraduate studies.
 The Pathways are as follows: Service, Global Engagement, and Research.
 The Honors Program recognizes students who earn Distinction in a Pathway by including an Honors Program Pathway Distinction insignia on the right-hand side of the Honors Program graduation stole, and by issuance of an Honors Program Certificate for Distinction in a Pathway.
 Students can earn distinction in more than one Pathway.